brooksd/revisiting-python-fundamentals/Readme.md

 ## Word Replacement Program
 This is a simple program that makes use of the Replace() methord in pyhton to replace the selected words

+## Basic Calculator
+This program uses the basics of function defination and loops to create a simple calculator